ua-datalab/QNLP/Project-Plan.md

 			2. see what happens if english is not the core language
 				- Qn) why not LLMs
 	           	  	- Ans: we think there are no natively trained LLM.
-	           	- bring in GPT embeddings and see if accuracy improves
+	           	- (want)bring in GPT embeddings and see if accuracy improves
 	          	- is it scaleable on- spideransatz- if yes: try on large spanish dataset? say 10K sentences
 	          	- has there someone trained an LLM in spanish from scratch- if yes what dataset,. how much can we get.
 		- **Quantum 1 -simulation (BobcatParser+IQPansatz+TKetmodel+QuantumTrainer)**